Background

 Conspecific Attraction

 Although this remaining rookery appears to be doing well, it still faces many threats to its survival.
 In addition to the dangers posed by fishing line, traffic, human harassment, extreme weather, and urban pollution, the limited number of suitable nesting trees at the Zoo diminish each year, and overcrowding puts the birds at higher risk of disease outbreaks.
 The Ward Lab hopes to encourage some birds to establish additional breeding colonies through a method called “conspecific attraction,” which relies on the tendency of wading birds to spend time near others of their species and has been used successfully in other avian conservation programs.
-In 2023, the we identified and built sites near two historical rookery hotspots, Big Marsh in Calumet and St. Louis Metroeast.
+In 2024, the we identified and built sites near two historical rookery hotspots, Big Marsh in Calumet and Almond Marsh in Lake County, IL.
 We fastened painted heron “decoys” to suitable nesting trees in the areas and played BCNH and other heron vocalizations throughout the breeding season during the hours the birds are most active with the hopes that the presence of other BCNH would attract some birds to start breeding in these protected, natural areas.

 Movement and Urban Population Health

 We are also working with our partners to study the movement ecology and urban habitat use of BCNH currently nesting at the Lincoln Park Zoo.
-In 2023, we successfully banded 16 BCNH and equipped 7 birds with satellite transmitter “backpacks” that collect GPS locations at regular intervals.
+In 2023 and 2024, we successfully banded 18 adults and 37 juvenile BCNH and equipped 20 birds with satellite transmitter “backpacks” that collect GPS locations at regular intervals.
 This data will provide information about the birds’ daily movements across Chicago and track birds on their migration to their wintering grounds this fall.
-We also collected feather samples to measure birds’ heavy metal exposure, which will provide key information about the population’s health and quality of foraging grounds.
+We also collected blood, feathers, and other biological samples to measure each bird’s disease exposure, parasite load, and heavy metal burden, which will provide key information about the population’s health and the quality of their foraging grounds.
 This information will help guide conservation efforts for this state-endangered species within Illinois, and beyond.

 Get Involved